 Bud, dope, grass, marijuana, mary jane, hash, weed – whatever you call it, there is no doubt that we are entering a historic time for cannabis.

 In the last two months alone, a number of landmark developments have changed the global landscape for both recreational and medicinal cannabis.

 On 19 June 2018, Canada's parliament voted to become the first G7 nation to fully legalise cannabis (legalisation comes into effect on 17 October 2018).
 Days later, on 25 June, the US Food and Drug Administration approved, for the first time, a drug derived from the cannabis plant.
 As recently as last month, the UK's Home Office announced, on 27 July, that medicinal cannabis will be available in the UK on prescription later this year.

 Given Canada's recent legalisation announcement, recreational use of cannabis has been hot in the press.
 However, cannabis for medical purposes continues to drive public and political interest.
-91 per cent of Australians support legalisation of cannabis for medicinal purposes (in comparison, only 32 per cent believe recreational cannabis use should be legal).
+According to a poll of public opinion 91 per cent of Australians support legalisation of cannabis for medicinal purposes (in comparison, only 32 per cent believe recreational cannabis use should be legal).